 You’ve got Mac questions?
 Tim’s got answers!
 Join us at our monthly Group Mac Support meeting where everyone is welcome!

 Bring your questions, troubles and topics for an interactive session with lively discussion.
-Each class will begin with a short presentation about topics like “What is iCloud?” or “Introduction to Photos.”
-Then we’ll build a list of everyone’s questions to make sure we cover all the right topics.
+At the start of each class we’ll build a list of everyone’s questions to make sure we cover all the right topics.

 When: Every month on the third Monday from 6-8 pm.
 Please note that any exceptions to this date will be listed on our Meetup page.

-Where: HomeStreet Bank, 7307 Greenwood Ave N. Seattle WA 98103.
-We meet in the community room which is accessed from the parking lot on the west side of the bank.
+Where: We currently meet online, using Zoom, due to the current restrictions imposed by Governor Inslee.
+Historically, we met at HomeStreet Bank, 7307 Greenwood Ave N. Seattle WA 98103.
+We may return to HomeStreet Bank in the future where we meet in the community room which is accessed from the parking lot on the west side of the bank.

 Cost: $15 per class or $100 for a 10-pack of classes.
 Pay via cash or check when you arrive.